-SELECTION PROCESS

-The Student Representative to the Board of Education shall be selected by May 1 of each year and will assume office on July 1.

-The selection shall be by a committee composed of at least five (5) from the following:

-School Board member

-Assistant Superintendent of Strategy

-Knox County Schools Student Government Representative

-Mayor's Youth Council Representative

-High School Administrator
+SELECTION PROCESS The Student Representative to the Board of Education shall be selected by May 1 of each year and will assume office on July 1.
+The selection shall be by a committee composed of at least five (5) from the following: School Board member Assistant Superintendent of Strategy Knox County Schools Student Government Representative Mayor's Youth Council Representative High School Administrator Community Representative Parent Representative Outgoing Student Representative The selection committee members will be appointed by the Chair of the Board of Education on an annual basis by February.
+Legal Reference: 1.
+T.C.A. § 49-2-202.

-Community Representative

-Parent Representative

-Outgoing Student Representative

-basis by February.

-Legal Reference:

-1. T.C.A. § 49-2-202.

 Approved as to Legal Form By Knox County Law Director 11/11/2022 /Gary T. Dupler/Deputy Law Director